propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.7 =
+* Choose if custom fields should be displayed on the website.
+Any chosen will be appended to the bullet points in the single-property/meta.php template.

 = 1.0.6 =
 * Added ability to add and manage custom fields on property record